Skip to main content

 KUOW Firewall Policy

-The term “firewall” is a useful metaphor that represents a protective barrier that is not impenetrable.
-It exists to maintain the highest level of journalistic integrity to preserve the public’s trust in KUOW.
-It is a process to ensure our reporting and coverage are independent and not influenced by funders, politicians, or others with an agenda.
-The firewall requires continuous dialogue and examination and allows editorial and business departments to work together toward the achievement of our shared mission.
+The term “firewall” is a useful metaphor: a protective barrier that is nevertheless not impenetrable.
+In the context of journalism, a firewall exists to maintain the highest level of journalistic integrity to preserve the public’s trust in KUOW.
+It is a process to ensure that our reporting and coverage are independent and not influenced by funders, politicians, or others with an agenda.
+The firewall requires continuous dialogue and examination and encourages our editorial and business departments to work together toward achieving our shared mission.

-INDEPENDENCE, INTERACTING WITH FUNDERS.
-Our journalism is made possible by diverse funding sources, including donations from members of the public, grants from foundations and government agencies, sponsorships and business support.
-While we value all who support our work, those who fund us do so in the knowledge that our journalism serves only the public.
+INDEPENDENCE IN INTERACTING WITH FUNDERS.
+Our journalism is made possible by diverse funding sources, including donations from members of the public, grants from foundations and government agencies, sponsorships, and business support.
+While we value all who support our work, those who fund us do so with the knowledge that our journalism serves only the public.

-At KUOW, the journalists – including senior news managers – have full and final authority over all journalistic decisions.
-The Chief Content Officer, and those she designates, hold the final ability to veto any funder that may pose a conflict.
-We will strive to err on the side of caution.
-Our integrity is precious and once tarnished, is hard to reclaim.
+At KUOW, the journalists — including senior news managers — have full and final authority over all journalistic decisions.
+The Chief Content Officer and those they designate hold the final ability to veto any funder that may present a conflict.
+We strive to err on the side of caution.
+Our integrity is precious and, once tarnished, is difficult to reclaim.

-At KUOW all departments of the organization work together toward the goal of supporting and protecting our journalism.
-This means that the leadership of content communicates with our business support and development departments to support and sustain our current operation and identify areas where we hope to expand our reporting.
-It also means we may take part in promotional activities or events such as coordinated fund drives, listener support spots and public radio audience building initiatives.
+At KUOW, all departments of the organization work together toward the goal of supporting and protecting our journalism.
+This means that the leadership of our content department communicates with our business support and development departments to support and sustain our current operations and to identify areas in which we hope to expand our reporting.
+It also means that we may take part in promotional activities or events such as coordinated fund drives, listener support spots, and public radio audience-building initiatives.
 KUOW journalists interact with funders only to further our editorial goals, not to serve the agendas of those who support us.

 STORYTELLING, NOT SELLING.
-Journalists are invaluable resources to describe the value, impact and character of our journalism.
-Members of the Content Division may be called upon to talk about the work with those who might support it, whether over the air during a pledge drive or in person during a meeting with prospective funders.
-But in all staff/department interactions with potential funders, we observe this boundary: We’re there to tell our story, not to discuss the agendas of our supporters.
-This means we may describe the goals and ambitions of our editorial agenda, promote the value of our work and the worthiness of supporting it, or recount what we’ve experienced in our reporting.
+Our journalists are invaluable resources for articulating the value, impact, and character of our journalism.
+Members of the content department may be called upon to talk about the work with those who might support it, whether over the air during a pledge drive or in person during a meeting with prospective funders.
+But in all staff or departmental interactions with potential funders, we observe this boundary: We’re there to tell our story, not to discuss the agendas of our supporters.
+This means that we may describe the goals and ambitions of our editorial agenda, promote the value of our work and the worthiness of supporting it, or recount what we’ve experienced in our reporting.

 WHEN APPROPRIATE, DISCLOSE FUNDING RELATIONSHIPS WITHIN OUR COVERAGE.
-At times, KUOW reports stories about corporations, organizations or individuals who support our programming.
-We are scrupulous in disclosing funding relationships that might foster the perception that our supporters have influenced our work.
-At the same time, a laundry list of disclosures would clutter our programs, rendering appropriate disclosures meaningless, so we avoid rote disclosures each time a supporter is mentioned in our coverage.
-Whether or not to disclose a funder during the course of a particular story is a careful judgment made by editors and the News Director on a case-by-case basis.
+At times, KUOW reports stories about corporations, organizations, or individuals who support our programming.
+We are scrupulous about disclosing funding relationships that might foster the perception that our supporters have influenced our work.
+At the same time, a laundry list of disclosures would clutter our programming, rendering appropriate disclosures meaningless, so we avoid rote disclosures each time a supporter is mentioned in our coverage.
+The decision as to whether or not to disclose a funder during the course of a particular story requires careful judgment, which is made by editors and the News Director on a case-by-case basis.

 DON’T ALLOW SOURCES TO DICTATE OUR COVERAGE.
 We don’t allow sources to dictate how a topic will be covered, or which other voices or ideas will be included in the stories we cover.
 Nor do we pay for information from sources or newsmakers.

 OUR SUPPORTERS DO NOT DICTATE OUR COVERAGE.
-KUOW greatly appreciates the financial support it receives from individuals, from foundations and from corporations.
+KUOW greatly appreciates the financial support it receives from individuals, from foundations, and from corporations.
 Their support is essential.
 At the same time, KUOW makes its own decisions about what stories to cover and how to report them.
-Neither the people nor organizations who support KUOW financially, the sources we come in contact with, our competitors nor any others outside KUOW’s newsroom dictate our thinking.
+Neither the people nor organizations who support KUOW financially, the sources with whom we come into contact, our competitors, nor any others outside KUOW’s newsroom dictate our thinking.

 VETTING COMMUNITY SOURCES.
 KUOW has a strategic interest in hearing feedback from our audience about the stories we cover.
 In doing so, we will be mindful of vetting specific questions for conflicts of interest.

 TRANSPARENCY.
 Managers may answer questions about our firewall in different ways.
-The common denominator is not so much the nature of the answer but the nature of the questioning process we go through.
-That questioning process needs to be both thorough and transparent so that staff, the funding community and consumers all understand how decisions were reached.
+The common denominator is not so much the nature of the answer but the nature of the questioning process.
+That questioning process needs to be both thorough and transparent so that staff, the funding community, and consumers all understand how decisions were reached.
 We embrace open, continuous dialogue.